 Let's talk numbers

-Finally, let me try to pass on some highlights about some recommended disk sizes.
+Finally, let's try to pass on some highlights about some recommended disk sizes.

-Estimating the disk space usage of a factory is not easy, since it depends greatly on the number of Software Units, eSpaces and Developers that work on one environment.
-Additionally, the type of application (and thus the resources included on that application) can really offset any metrics, but from my experience, and considering the disk fragmentation impact on server performance, I usually recommend the following, based only of the Software Units metric:
+Estimating the disk space usage of a factory is not easy since it depends greatly on the number of Application Objects or Software Units, eSpaces and Developers that work on one environment.
+Additionally, the type of application (and thus the resources included on that application) can really offset any metrics, but from our experience, and considering the disk fragmentation impact on server performance, we usually recommend the following, based only on Application Objects / Software Units metric: